Consumer medicine information

 WARNING

-Flucloxacillin can cause jaundice (yellowing of skin and/or eyes) and severe liver disease which may be last for a long time.
-This reaction is more frequent in older patients (particularly those over 55 years of age) and those who take the drug for more than 14 days.
+Liver Toxicity.
+Flucloxacillin Kabi can cause severe inflammation of the liver and yellow skin, which may be long lasting.
+This reaction is more frequent in older patients and those who take the drug for long periods.

 Before you are given it